zverok/zverok.github.io/projects.md

 ## Ruby {#ruby}

 I am an active contributor to Ruby programming language.
-My main interests are increasing naturality/expressiveness, and friendliness of the language for the newcomers.
+My main interests are making the language more naturally expressive, and more friendly for the newcomers.

 * [List of my contributions to the language itself](/ruby.html): documentation, and some features mostly on idea level, like `Kernel#then`, beginless ranges, `Enumerator#produce` etc.
 * [Ruby Changes](https://rubyreferences.github.io/rubychanges/) is full changelog of recent Ruby (2.4—3.1 at the moment), with full context and example for each and every change.